Big Data: Funding for innovative projects in infection medicine

 Partners: TWINCORE, MHH, HZI, LUH, TRAIN

-Relatively little is known about how the human immune system works.
+So far, relatively little is known about the functioning of the humane immune system.
 Therefore, an interdisciplinary consortium of immunologists, doctors and data scientists is developing protocols for the comprehensive analysis of immune cells of individual patients.
 The measured values acquired will be combined with other patient data and information from biomedical databases to generate a “knowledge graph”.
 Improved understanding of the human immune system will support the development of new vaccines and immunotherapies.

 Further information can also be found in the press release from the Ministry at the following link: http://www.mwk.niedersachsen.de/startseite/aktuelles/presseinformationen/big-data-18-millionen-euro-fuer-16-innovative-projekte-in-den-lebenswissenschaften-177767.html